-Our work will reach across five focus issues, where LBT+ communities continue to face acute marginalisation:
+The project focuses on five main issues where LBT+ communities continue to face severe marginalisation:

 - Economic well-being